Rush Henry

 A former Chicago crime reporter, he’s persuaded by his editor in the third book in the series, The Fall Guy (1945), to take up private investigation upon his return from overseas.
 Seems Henry was sent home after a serious injury left him with a metal plate in his shoulder.

 But the steel plate doesn’t seem to slow down Henry — or his drinking.
+So he sets up a small, one-man detective agency, complete with a cheeky but gorgeous secretary, Gertrude, whose default mode seems to be desuetude.

 Sometime in the fifties Lake apparently abandoned mystery writing, and started writng for television, working on Danger for CBS and a couple of soap operas, The Road of Life and The Inner Flame, of all things.